The game uses a 3x3 square board. 2 players take turns to play,

 orange, or orange to green.
 The player who forms 3 of 1 colour in a

 This game is played by the Maori people of New Zealand and comes from the collection Philip Dodd.
-(More information about this collection appear in the June 1999 website).
+(More information about this collection appears in the June 1999 website).

 This is a game for two players.
 You will need a game board and four counters each.